niklasl/oxrq/README.md

 ## Purpose

-This tool is made for conveniently working with "one-off" queries in a commandline centric environment over a (reasonanly small) set of RDF source files.
+This tool is made for conveniently working with "one-off" queries in a command-line centric environment over a (reasonably small) set of RDF source files.
 It can also be used to query, edit or create new RDF data, and to test queries and generally experiment with SPARQL.

-(It is losely inspired by [AWK](https://en.wikipedia.org/wiki/AWK) and its common workflow.)
+(It is loosely inspired by [AWK](https://en.wikipedia.org/wiki/AWK) and its common workflow.)

 Prefixes used in the source data will be prepended to the SPARQL query, and will be used when serializing (if possible).